Free parking onsite. Follow brown signs or google maps directions to our carpark.

 However, at times, the sheer magnitude of the work can be overwhelming, and certain areas may become dilapidated or require restoration.
 We strive to address these challenges and continuously improve the condition of the gardens to ensure visitors can fully appreciate their unique beauty and historical significance.

-The site has also opened its doors to the public, offering guided tours, weddings and events, a weekly chapel service, and a tranquil setting for leisurely strolls and picnics.
+The site has also opened its doors to the public, offering guided tours, weddings and events, a weekly chapel service, and a tranquil setting for leisurely strolls and relaxing lunches.

 Upton Castle Gardens stands as a living testament to the enduring beauty of Pembrokeshire's landscape and the dedication of those who have nurtured it throughout the centuries.